pystra/pystra/README.rst

 PyRe provides functionalities to make structural reliability analysis as easy as possible.
 Here is a short list of some of its features:

-* Perform reliability analysis with First-Order Reliability Methods.
+* Perform reliability analysis with different kinds of Reliability Methods.

 * Perform reliability analysis with Crude Monte Carlo Simulation.